Print On Demand Fulfillment

 Give the rule an easily identifiable reference name and click Add Rule.

-Create a separate split rule for each printer or vendor.
+Create a separate split rule for each printer or vendor you want to split.
 The punctuation, capitalization and spaces of the location name have to be exactly the same in the rule as in the item.

 Submit Split Orders to Printers/Vendors